 The Commission held 55 consultations with members of the community and professionals experienced with and/or affected by the CMIA.
 An advisory committee of experts provided insights into how the CMIA and surrounding systems work in practice and options for reform.
 34 written submissions were received.

 The Commission’s report was tabled in Parliament on 21 August 2014.

 The Commission made 107 recommendations for legislative reform in the following key areas:

 • revising and clarifying the legal tests for unfitness to stand trial and the defence of mental impairment, including adding a definition of mental impairment to the law

-• the application of the Act in the Magistrates’ Court
+• extending the application of the law in the Magistrates’ Court and Children’s Court

 • extending the role of juries in determining the defence of mental impairment and reducing complexity in the content of jury directions under the law